 1. Coca-Cola Co.
 (NYSE: KO)

-- Earnings: Over the past four consecutive quarters, Coca-Cola has beat analyst expectations in terms of earnings per share, according to Nasdaq.
+- Earnings: Over the past four consecutive quarters, the company has beaten analyst expectations in terms of earnings per share, according to Nasdaq.

-- Market Cap: With a market cap of more than $213 billion, Coca-Cola is one of the largest companies in the U.S.
+- Market Capitalization: With a market cap of more than $232 billion, Coca-Cola is one of the largest companies in the U.S.

 Over the years, consumers have become more conscious of what they’re putting into their bodies when they eat and drink.
 This has led to some concerns for Coca-Cola because the company’s flagship product is a high-sugar soft drink.

 Nonetheless, the company’s stock has seen consistent growth, along with increased revenue, earnings, and dividends.
 After all, the company holds 43.7% of the non-alcoholic-beverages market share in the United States according to Statista.